 3.7 Percentage of English Learner pupils who made progress toward English Proficiency measured by ELPAC (Priority 4) The percentage of English Learner pupils who make progress toward English proficiency as measured by the English Language Proficiency Assessments for California or any subsequent assessment of English proficiency, as certified by the state board.
 Source: California School Dashboard maintained ELPI levels 1, 2L, 2H, 3L, 3H 21.1% of ELs Target is to increase the ELP Indicator to green.
 3.8 Reclassification Rate (Priority 4) The English Learner reclassification rate.
 Source: DataQuest In the 2022-2023 school year, 112 students were reclassified to Fluent English Proficient.
 The reclassification rate for 22-23 = 18.21% Increase reclassification rates to 25%.
-3.9 AP Exam Pass Rate (Priority 4) The percentage of pupils who have passed an Advanced Placement examination with a score of 3 or higher.
+3.9 AP Exam Pass Rate (Priority 4) The percentage of pupils who have passed an advanced placement examination with a score of 3 or higher.
 84% pass rate 3,777 examinees Maintain high AP Exam pass rates at or above 84%

 Source: CollegeBoard Reporting Site 3.10 Early Assessment Program Rates (Priority 4) Participation and demonstration of college preparedness.
 Percentage of students who are "Ready" for College as measured by the grade 11 Early Assessment Program in English Language Arts and Math Source: CAASPP Scores English Language Arts EAP using 2022-2023 CAASPP scores: 44.28% "College Ready" (CAASPP level 4) 48.16% "Conditionally Ready" (CAASPP level 2 and 3) 7.56% "Not Ready" (CAASPP level 1) Math EAP using 2022- 2023 SBAC scores: 46.51% "College Ready" (SBAC level 4) 39.13% "Conditionally Ready" (SBAC level 2 and 3) 14.36% "Not Ready" (CAASPP level 1) Decrease the percentage of students who are "not ready" (grade 11, CAASPP level 1) in ELA and Math by 5% each.
-3.11 State Seal of Biliteracy (Priority 8) Percentage of students who earn the State Seal of Biliteracy Source: DataQuest Four-Year ACGR Report and Outcomes In 2022-2023, 690 of a cohort of 2,279 students earned the Seal of Biliteracy, for a percentage of 30%.
-Increase the percentage of students earning the State Seal of Biliteracy by 5%.
-3.12 Golden State Seal Merit Diploma (Priority 8) In 2022-2023,1,761 of a cohort of 2,279 students Increase the percentage of
+3.11 State Seal of Biliteracy (Priority 8) Percentage of students who earn the State Seal of Biliteracy Source: California Department of Education State Seal of Biliteracy website & Dashboard Cohort Data In 2022-2023, 624 of a cohort of 2,286 students earned the Seal of Biliteracy, for a percentage of 27%.
+Increase the percentage of students earning the State Seal of Biliteracy by 5%,